petk/php-build-system/docs/cmake/introduction.md

-Cache variables, in particular, are noteworthy because they offer a means to store values that remain consistent across different CMake runs and are accessible to various parts of your project.
+Cache variables, in particular, are noteworthy because they offer a means to store values that remain consistent across different CMake runs and are accessible to various parts of the project.
 These variables also require a short documentation help text to describe their purpose.

 #### 3.1.2.
 Working with cache variables